jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     assert True != False

   and the test passes.
-I add a call to an assert :ref:`method<functions>`
+I add a call to assertEqual_

   .. code-block:: python